 Drive time from Salt Lake City: 35-45 minutes

 What would this Utah Elopement Guide be without the Salt Flats?
 This is the kind of rugged, beyond-unique location where you can really let your creative juices flow - if you want an incredible floral arch, vintage rugs galore, a picnic for just the two of you, anything your heart desires, this is the location I'd recommend for you.
 The salt flats are best for sunset elopements, so you could begin your day with some urban exploring in Salt Lake, or a cozy day at your AirBnB.

 Drive time from Salt Lake City: 2 to 2.5 hours

-The great news is that getting legally married in Utah isn't too difficult.
-If you want the most intimate ceremony possible in Utah, it can literally just be the three of us.
-I'm an ordained minister through Universal Life Church, which is recognized here!
-You'll want to pick apply for and pick up your marriage license before the day of the ceremony (even though you can literally pick it up the day of in Utah).
-I recommend arriving in Utah a day or two early that way you're not stressing about it the day of your elopement!
+The great news is that getting legally married in Utah isn't difficult.
+If you want the most intimate ceremony possible in Utah, it can even include just the three of us.
+I'm an ordained minister through Universal Life Church, which is recognized in Utah.
+You'll want to apply for and pick up your marriage license before the day of the ceremony (even though you could pick it up the day of in Utah).
+I recommend arriving in Utah a day or two early, so you're not stressing about this the day of your elopement.
 You can apply for your license at the County Clerk office of the county where your elopement is taking place.
 The license is good for about 30 days, so Utah locals, don't get it too early in case we need to reschedule for any reason!
 If you get your marriage license in Utah County, it may be used anywhere in the state

 · Personal information - full names, addresses, dates of birth, and places of birth.
 You may also need to also share the names and birthplaces of both of your parents, including their maiden names, so have this information available! · Social security card